artnc/personal-website/src/blog/_posts/2014-01-21-fedora-mbp.md

 ---
-h1: Fedora 20 on the MacBook Pro
+h1: Fedora Linux on the MacBook Pro
 layout: post
-pagetitle: Fedora 20 on the MacBook Pro
+pagetitle: Fedora Linux on the MacBook Pro
 tags: ["linux"]
 comments: true
 ---
 I recently came into ownership of a late-2013 MacBook Pro with Retina display.
 About an hour every morning of my first week with this laptop was spent extinguishing Linux fires that had somehow sprung up overnight.
-This post is a summary of the progress I've made on these issues in roughly decreasing order of importance.
-Not everything works as well as I'd like yet, so watch this space for updates.
+This post is a summary of the progress I've made on those issues in roughly decreasing order of importance.
+It was originally written for Fedora 20 but should still mostly work.

 ## WiFi doesn't work